dovydasglb/SpringBootAPI/README.md

 Alternatively, you can connect the application to MySQL database.

-Go to `src/main/resources/application.properties` and change the active profile to `spring.profiles.active=test`.
+Go to `src/main/resources/application.properties` and change the active profile to `spring.profiles.active=dev`.

 Then go to `src/main/resources/application-dev.properties` and change `spring.datasource.username=root` and `spring.datasource.password=root` to access your MySQL server.